6 Tips to Successfully Host a Vendor Demo for a New Wellness Portal

 - Presenting Vendor – similar to the previous point, it’s equally as important that the presenting vendor invites their relevant subject matter experts too.
 While it’s expected (and actually a good thing) when the vendor says “I’ll need to get back to you on that question,” getting everyone into the same room (or conference call) can help streamline the process and answer as many questions as possible.
 But, it IS a good thing when they say “I’ll get back to you” because that indicates they don’t want to make promises they can’t keep which is in everyone’s best interest to finding the right match.

-If your evaluators are watching multiple vendor demos, it can be really difficult to determine which vendor did what, how they did it and, most importantly, if your evaluators liked what they saw!
+If your evaluators are watching multiple vendor demos, it can be really difficult to remember which vendor did what, how they did it and, most importantly, if your evaluators liked what they saw!

 - Take Notes - It’s a good idea to provide each evaluator with a scorecard so they can make notes and observations throughout the demo which will help jog their memory during the post-demo debrief meetings.